ray310/Panda-Helper/docs/tutorial.md

   can be configured with the optional `freq_most_least` flag
 - Distribution statistics for the Series based on the data type.

-_Counts are the number of bike crossings at a bike sensor in a window of time_
+_Counts are the number of bike crossings at a bike sensor in a window of time._
 ```Python
 ph.SeriesProfile(bike_counts["counts"])
 ```